“This post may contain affiliate links. Please read my disclosure for more info.

 This can be enough of a break to refresh you for the next hour or two.
 But you still need to consider getting away for longer breaks.
 Vacations of at least a week have shown to lead to much higher performance when you return to work.

-In the process of removing yourself from the forest, you’ll see work from a different perspective.
+By stepping away, you’ll see work from a different perspective.
 It doesn’t necessarily mean you’ll want to quit, but the mental reset may enable you to refocus your approach to a certain project or even the trajectory of your career path.

 Experiencing new people, processes, cultures, occupations, nature, trying new foods…it all enables you to reset and recharge.
 And when you return you’ll be refocused and better equipped to handle your job.